the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-2.md

 # Abstract

 The Creator’s Galaxy is a community-governed social ecosystem.
 This CGIP-2 proposes a voting framework for The Creator’s Galaxy DAO outlined in “CGIP-1: The Creator’s Galaxy DAO & The Creator’s Galaxy Improvement Process'' by which community members can propose features, economics and enhancements of The Creator’s Galaxy protocol, subsequently cast their votes on those proposals, and thereby directly influence its evolution.
-This CGIP-2 should be reviewed and considered in conjunction with CGIP-1, which has been simultaneously posted at [Snapshot][link].
+This CGIP-2 should be reviewed and considered in conjunction with CGIP-1, which has been simultaneously posted at [CGIP-1 link](https://discussions.creatorsgalaxyfoundation.com/t/cgip-1-the-creator-s-galaxy-dao-the-creator-s-galaxy-improvement-proposal-process/18).

 # Motivation